Frequently Asked Questions

 Is your studio LGBTQ+ friendly?

 Yes.
-We welcome LGBTQ+ clients and want the studio to be a safe and respectful space for everyone.
+I welcome LGBTQ+ clients and want the studio to be a safe and respectful space for everyone.

-We do not tolerate hateful or discriminatory behaviour in the studio, whether towards our clients or from anyone else.
-We are also open to projects that involve covering scars or transforming old hateful imagery into something new and positive.
+I do not accept hateful or discriminatory behaviour in the studio, towards my clients or from anyone else.
+I am also open to projects that involve covering scars or transforming old hateful designs into something new and positive.

 Location & Access